 What Are the Different Types of Business Licenses for Online Stores?

 Depending on your location and the nature of your work, you may need a mix of licenses and permits at the federal, state, county, and municipal levels to open and run an online business.
 These include registration for small business taxes.

 Following are the main license types you’ll need to consider when operating an online business:

 Also known as sales tax permit or sales and use tax permit.
-This is a specific type of business licence required for businesses that sell taxable goods or services.
+This is a specific type of business license required for businesses that sell taxable goods or services.
 The seller’s permit is required so that your e-commerce business can collect and remit state sales tax.

 In most states, this condition only applies to stores with sales of at least 100k or 200 transactions within the state.
 Exceptions are Oklahoma, which has a 10k requirement, and Kansas, which requires all remote sellers to have the seller’s permit, from the very first sale onward.

 If you buy products and/or materials for resale to consumers, this permit might be necessary.
-When buying something in bulk for resale, you must present this permit to the vendor to get a tax-free sale.
-This is because the vendor reports sale to state or federal tax authorities.
+When buying something in bulk for resale or paying a wholesale price, you must present this permit to the supplier to get a tax-free sale.
+This is because the vendor reports sales to state or federal tax authorities.